ibobev/todo-app-demo/README.md

 # todo-app-demo
-Simple To-do app build with React.js and REST API with NodeJS To install dependencies : npm install
+Simple To-do app build with React.js and REST API with NodeJS.
+To install dependencies run: npm install